sanjananana/sanjananana.github.io/pages/resume/README.md

 -	Drove the first attempt of using machine learning to analyze soil samples from the Mars 2020 Perseverance rover
 -	Tripled the dataset from ~30 GB to ~100 GB to aid our problem of expensive data collection
 -	Understood scientist and developer needs to communicate key requirements and influenced decisions on research
 ## PROGRAM + PROJECT MANAGEMENT EXPERIENCE
+**Bitcamp |** 3rd largest collegiate hackathon in the US hosting over +1200 people
+*Experience Director*										         Jun.
+2019 – July 2020
+-	Lead a brand-new team with unprecedented focus on team culture and had a team satisfaction rate of over 80%
+-	Increased attendance to bonding events and Slack participation by organizing team feedback to create initiatives that foster team culture and organizer experience
+*Day-of Head Lead*  									                       Nov.
+2018 – Apr.
+2019
+-	Supervised team of 20+ people responsible for negotiating resources for the event accommodating 1000+ attendees *Mini-Events Lead* 											        Nov.
+2016 – Apr.
+2018
+-	Piloted team culture initiatives after observing a lack of community which established a new organizer experience role and focus

 ## PROJECTS
 ## SKILLS + INTERESTS